- Cancer Information

 Looking after yourself

-Having cancer and recovering from it can be very stressful, both physically and emotionally.
 You may find coping with body image and sexuality issues particularly difficult, and this may affect your emotions and relationships.
 Choosing a breast prosthesis or having a breast reconstruction may be an important step in your recovery.
+For more on this, see Living well after cancer.

 Learn more about: